Set up and register a limited liability partnership

 If you are unsure about any aspect of forming an LLP, seek professional advice from your solicitor, accountant or formation agent.

-An LLP must have at least two members, and at least two must be 'designated' members.
-If there are fewer than two designated members then every member is deemed to be a designated member.
+An LLP must have at least two members at all times and at least two 'designated' members, who have additional responsibility for the company.
+If there are ever fewer than two designated members then every member is deemed to be a designated member.

 Designated members must: